Why Choose the Psychology minor?

 Employers list the following skills as extremely important: Interpersonal, teamwork, analytical, oral communications, flexibility, written communications, leadership, and co-op experience.
 Completing a minor in Psychology will teach you these skills as well as organizational skills, research skills, problem solving skills, environmental skills, and social skills.
 Graduating with a minor in psychology will make you more effective in your chosen profession, and therefore more marketable.

 This psychology minor is open to any student admitted to Ferris State and pursuing a baccalaureate degree except those pursuing a B.S. in Psychology.
 The minor is designed to complement any Ferris major program.
+A maximum of 1/3 of the credits, but no more than 7 credits, in a minor may overlap with the student's major.
+Students may apply 6 credit hours of overlap between minors.

 An academic minor may only be awarded upon completion of a baccalaureate degree at Ferris State.
 An average GPA of 2.0 or higher must be achieved for the courses to count towards the minor.
 Students in the minor will select courses in consultation with a FSU faculty psychologist, the social sciences department head, or other qualified member of the social sciences department, who can direct them towards the courses most relevant in their major.
 Only three credits of Independent Study, PSYC 297 or PSYC 497 can apply towards the minor.
 The psychology minor requires a minimum of 18 credits.